-Gyrax studies me with wondering eyes.
-“You made it through,” he murmurs.
-“I can’t believe that…come here.”
+Gribbles studies me with wondering eyes.
+“You made it.
+I can’t believe that…come here.”
 He envelops me in a hug, which I instinctively return.
 (Whoa—there’s a giant battle-axe slung across his back.)

 Ren stiffens.
 “Ren of the Barrens and naught else.
 I do not wish to attract attention.”

 “What?”
-I suddenly realize that everyone I’ve met has been wearing a hooded cloak.
-“Um…I just got here.
-I’m not really sure of—”
+I suddenly realize that everyone is wearing a hooded cloak.
+“Oh, um…I just got here.
+I’m not really sure of where to get a—”

 “With all due respect, your Maj—Gyrax, I mean.
 They’re Primal Mages, not oracles.
-Jon is not the one.
+Jon is not the Traveler.
 I am sure of it.”

-“Ren’s right,” I say.
-“I’m not the guy you’re—”
+I chime in with, “Ren’s right.
+I’m not the guy you’re—”

-Ren meets my eyes and sighs in defeat.
-“I was planning to leave you with some nuns in Naversé, but mayhap…mayhap it’s better we travel together.
-At least until I know who you are and why you’re here.”
+Ren sighs in apparent defeat.
+“You’re not the Traveler, but mayhap…mayhap it’s better if we journey together.
+At least until I grasp why you are here.”